pererossello/MHW_metrics/README.md

 - Either a fixed baseline or moving baseline can be used.
 The baseline period length can be adjusted.

 - Compute the yearly distribution of these metrics for each MHW event in the region.
-For example, for each year, calculate the duration of all MHW events that have occurred in the region.
+For example, for each year, get a distribution of the duration of all MHW events that have occurred in the region.

 - If there is a daily interpolation error in the SST time series, it can be incorporated to calculate upper and lower bounds of MHW metrics considering such error.